Geraldine Somerville: Career

-In 2014, she appeared in three films: British drama The Riot Club, sci-fi action film Automata, and Grace Kelly biopic Grace of Monaco, in which she portrayed Princess Antoinette, a member of the House of Grimaldi.
+In 2014, she appeared in three films: British drama The Riot Club, sci-fi action film Autómata, and Grace Kelly biopic Grace of Monaco, in which she portrayed Princess Antoinette, a member of the House of Grimaldi.
 She also appeared in two episodes of Quirke, a British-Irish crime drama miniseries, adapted by Andrew Davies from the Quirke novels by John Banville.
 In 2015, Somerville played Assistant Commissioner Cynthia Kline in long-running police procedural New Tricks.
 The following year, she appeared in two episodes of Silent Witness as Lydia Hamilton.
 In 2017, Somerville portrayed Joyce Tennison, mother of Jane Tennison, in Prime Suspect 1973, a prequel covering Tennison's early years as a WPC within the Metropolitan Police Service.
 That same year, she featured in A.A.
 Milne biopic Goodbye Christopher Robin and comedy film The Hippopotamus, adapted from the novel by Stephen Fry.
 In 2018, she played Ruth Palmer in four episodes of Channel 4 cyber thriller Kiss Me First.
 In 2019, Somerville appeared as Lady McLeod in Christmas-themed romantic comedy television film Christmas in the Highlands, and as Lady Pressfield in action comedy The Gentlemen, directed by Guy Ritchie.
 In 2023, she appeared in erotic thriller Fair Play, opposite Phoebe Dynevor.